habitat-sh/habitat/README.md

 * Automatically build a minimal environment for your application
 * Include dependencies as binary artifacts
 * Specify all the configurable options for the application
-* Configure them from a file, the environment, or a service discovery framework (etcd/consul/chef) - in real time
+* Configure them from a file, the environment, or a service discovery framework (etcd/consul/chef) - in real-time
-* Ensure privilege separation (supervisor de-privileges the service on your behalf)
+* Ensure privilege separation (the supervisor de-privileges the service on your behalf)
 * Integrates logging cleanly
-* Provides pluggable interfaces for critical side-car behavior:
+* Provides pluggable interfaces for critical application behavior:
   * Status (up/down/etc.)
   * Health checks
   * Smoke testing